-Judging from the content of the draft regulation, an oral application will initially be presented at a meeting with the Authority together with all relevant evidence of the cartel in the possession or under the control of the applicant.
-Oral applications are recorded at the Authority's premises and, after verification of content by the applicant, they are subject to transcription.
+The Leniency regulation establishes that oral applications are initially presented at a meeting with the Authority together with all relevant evidence of the cartel in the possession or under the control of the applicant.
+Oral applications are recorded at the Authority's premises and, after verification of content by the applicant, they are subject to transcription and signed by the applicant.

 4.4 To what extent will a leniency application be treated confidentially and for how long?
+To what extent will documents provided by leniency applicants be disclosed to private litigants?